goncaloroque30/GRAPE-Docs/docs/Application.md

 #### File

 This menu controls which GRAPE study is currently active and being worked on.
-There can only be one opened study at a time.
+There can only be one open study at a time.
 A GRAPE study is always associated with a [SQLite](https://sqlite.org/) database saved on the user computer.
 Therefore, when creating a new study, the user is prompted to choose the location to which this file will be saved.
 There is no save button in this menu as the changes made are always directly written to the file, GRAPE currently does not support any rollback of changes made.

 #### Edit

 This menu allows for:

-- importing data
+- importing data: check the [IO Section](#io)
-- exporting data
+- exporting data: check the [IO Section](#io)
+- clearing all outputs: this will delete all the outputs from a study, therefore reducing the study size.
+Consider using when moving large studies.
 - changing the application settings

 #### View

-In this menu the visible panels can be selected.
+In this menu the different panels can be made visible or hidden.
 The panels are split into types:

 - databases (see the [datasets](Datasets.md) section)
 - input data (see the [input data](InputData.md) section)